Galvanized Steel Sheet. From 0,4 mm – 1,2 mm, Sheet Metal Gauge, How to Cut

 ⚠️ Technical Note: Ensure to apply cross-breaking or beading on the duct surface to increase stiffness and prevent vibration noise (drumming effect).

-Let me introduce you first to galvanized steel sheet
+Let me introduce you to galvanized steel sheet.

 Galvanized Steel Sheet Metal Gauge Table